7RU7H/Archive/Brain-Hacking/Actions/Question-Based-Hacking-Methodology.md

 			-  [[Apache-Tomcat]]
 		- Vulnerable versioning?
 	- Have you caused and dorked ([[Search-Engine-Dorking]]) the error messages?
-	- What request methods?
+	- What request methods and can you get different results from changing them?
 		 - Can you bypass with additional Headers?
+			 - Use `curl` with  `--proxy ` flag to prevent forget `Content-*` Headers that are required, which [[BurpSuite]] Community does not automatic update when you change the request type manually.
 	- Endpoints?
 		- Fuzzed with Special characters on all end points - [[FFUF-Cheatsheet]]?
 	- CMS